 When the piece is reconfigured for return from the recipient to the originator, only one complete address with a corresponding barcode located in the address block and a FIM must be visible on the piece.
 If a reusable mailpiece does not meet the applicable standards, the piece must be re–enveloped and new postage affixed before return by the recipient.

-When the permit imprint indicia for Standard Mail or First-Class Mail is printed on a reusable window envelope intended to be returned as Business Reply Mail (BRM), the imprint “NO POSTAGE NECESSARY IF MAILED IN THE UNITED STATES” must be printed on the envelope directly below the permit imprint indicia.
-See Exhibit 601.6.6.4 below.
+When the permit imprint indicia for USPS Marketing Mail or First-Class Mail is printed on a reusable window envelope intended to be returned as Business Reply Mail (BRM), the imprint “NO POSTAGE NECESSARY IF MAILED IN THE UNITED STATES” must be printed on the envelope directly below the permit imprint indicia.
+See Exhibit 6.5.4 below.
 These additional conditions apply:

-c.
-The other BRM elements as described in 505.1.8, with the exception of the Facing Identification Mark (FIM), must appear on the insert in the envelope window.
-The FIM C must be printed on the envelope under 708.9.0.
+- The other BRM elements as described in 505.1.5, with the exception of the Facing Identification Mark (FIM), must appear on the insert in the envelope window.
+The FIM C must be printed on the envelope under 202.8.0.

 High-density items (see 3.7) weighing from 20 to 45 pounds must be packaged in fiberboard boxes constructed of a minimum 200-pound test board or equivalent wood, metal, or plastic containers.
 Plastic, metal, and similar hard containers must be packaged, treated, or otherwise prepared so that their coefficient of friction or ability to slide on a smooth, hard surface is similar to that of a domestic-class fiberboard box of the same approximate size and weight.
 Closure must be done by staples, heat-shrinking, adhesives, or tape.
 Boxes without inner packing or containing loose material must be reinforced or banded with reinforced paper or plastic tape, pressure-sensitive filament tape, or firmly applied nonmetallic banding.
 Internal blocking and bracing, including the use of interior containers, cut forms, partitions, dunnage, and liners, must be used as required so that packages are capable of maintaining their integrity without damage to the contents if dropped once on one of their smallest sides on a solid surface from a height of 3 feet.
 These items from 45 to 70 pounds must be similarly packaged, closed, and reinforced, except that exterior containers must be a minimum of 275-pound test fiberboard or equivalent.